Burnout is a risk no matter what industry you’re in.

 What Is Burnout?

-Broadly speaking, burnout is a state of exhaustion caused by a prolonged period of high stress.
+According to The World Health Organization (WHO), burnout refers to a state of exhaustion caused by a prolonged period of high workplace stress.

 It happens in just about every industry, but in healthcare we get a unique type of burnout often referred to as “compassion fatigue”.